Indulging in springs bounty with this Spring Pea Farro Salad!

 - kosher salt to taste

-- Bring a medium pot of water to a boil, add the peas and asparagus and blanch for 60 seconds.
-Drain the water and immediately submerge the peas and asparagus in a bowl of ice water to stop the cooking process.
+- Bring a medium pot of water to a boil, add the peas and asparagus and blanch for 2 minutes.
+Drain the water and immediately submerge the peas and asparagus in a bowl of ice water to stop the cooking process and keep them bright green.
 Drain them from the ice water and set aside.

 - In the same pot, cook the farro according to the package directions.
 Once fully cooked, remove from heat and let sit for a few minutes to cool.

 - In a cast iron skillet, heat the olive oil over medium high heat.
 Add the garlic and red pepper flakes and sauté for 30 seconds.
-Add the pea tendrils and sauté for 2-3 minutes until slightly wilted.
+Add the peas and asparagus and sauté for 30 seconds until warmed.
 Season with salt and remove from heat.

-- Toss together the pea tendrils, cooked farro and the peas and asparagus.
-Add the crumbled feta.
+- Toss together the veggies, farro and the feta.